 - member within the profession

-As a provider of client care, the associate degree graduate develops, implements, and evaluates individualized plans of care by using the nursing process, nursing judgment, and evidence-based practice as a basis for decision making.
-The graduate utilizes communication techniques to maintain culturally competent therapeutic relationships and promotes participation of client, family of client, and health care team members in the plan of care.
+As a provider of patient-centered care, the associate degree graduate develops, implements, and evaluates individualized plans of care by using the nursing process, nursing judgment, and evidence-based practice as a basis for decision making.
+The graduate utilizes communication techniques to maintain culturally competent therapeutic relationships and promotes participation of patient, family, and health care team members in the plan of care.
 The graduate collaborates with other health team members to assess the need for information, develop goals, implement a teaching plan, and evaluate the effectiveness of the teaching process.
 The graduate maintains awareness of consumer rights and responsibilities while demonstrating responsible allocation of resources.

 As a manager of patient-centered care, the graduate collaborates with the multidisciplinary team to assess and set nursing care priorities for a group of patients.
 The graduate delegates aspects of care to peers, licensed practical nurses, and assistive personnel, consistent with their level of education, experience, and scope of practice, in order to meet patient needs.
 The associate degree nursing graduate, in situations beyond his/her preparation, knowledge, and experience, consults with and seeks guidance from nurses with greater experience or education.

 Nursing education is the processes by which students are provided with learning experiences which help develop the cognitive, affective, and psychomotor abilities necessary for nursing practice.
 Nursing education is influenced by the needs of the individual and by society as a whole; and it strives to facilitate the development of each student’s maximum potential.
 The Associate Degree Nursing Program, consistent with the practices of the nursing profession and the parent institution, is grounded in respect for diversity of all persons.
-The program does not discriminate on the basis of race, color, religion, gender, age, disability, or national origin.
+The program does not discriminate on the basis of race, color, religion, gender, age, disability, national origin, or veteran status.
 Associate degree nursing education requires general education and nursing courses that provide the knowledge, skills, and attitudes necessary to obtain the Associate Degree in Nursing.
 After passing the NCLEX-RN the graduate is eligible to apply for licensure as a registered nurse.